dimparf/Soriento/README.md

 Soriento
 ========

-## Scala OrientDb objects mapping library
+## Scala to OrientDb object mapping library

 Soriento is an object-relational mapping framework from scala case classes to OrientDb ODocument.